 Leander ISD believes that students get far more out of school when they are challenged by their coursework.
-Academically able students need to be in advanced programs so that they can become excited and involved in their own learning.
-And, quite frankly, the world beyond graduation has become more and more competitive – and Leander ISD wants its graduates to have an edge on that competition!
+The world beyond graduation has become more and more competitive – and Leander ISD wants its graduates to have an edge on that competition!

 Data supporting the need for academic challenge includes:

 - College Admissions counselors agree that the rigor of courses taken in high school is the single biggest factor for college success and completion of a 4-year degree.
 (2000 NACAC Survey of College Admissions Counselors)